 One of the keys to carrying your expensive camera around a big foreign city is that you don’t look like you are carrying around thousands of dollars worth of equipment that say – “Hey…come rob me!”

-That’s why it’s important that your camera bag for city travel is easy to get out and put away.
+That’s why it’s important that your camera bag specifically for city travel.

 Peak Design Sling Bag